kreauniv/comp308/source/mutations.rst

 in the given order, so we can make assumptions about any mutating operations we've used there.

-So if we're to add mutating operations to our :rkt:`PicLang`, we will need to add a notion of "boxes" as well as implement a notion of sequencing.
+So if we're to add mutating operations to our language, we will need to add a notion of state (such as a mutable box) as well as implement a notion of sequencing computations.

 Sequencing in the stack machine
 -------------------------------